HOME

 HUNGARY, 1973, Scott 2199

-Esztergom lies about 30 miles northwest of Budapest. showing the Primatial Basilica and under it near the Danube an old residence of the Society which became first the Palace of the Archbishop Primate, and then two museums.
-Beside it is a church that also belonged to the Society.
+Esztergom lies about 30 miles northwest of Budapest.
+This stamp shows the primatial basilica above and under it nearer the Danube the old Jesuit residence which became first the palace of the archbishop primate, and later two museums.
+To its right may be seen a church that also belonged to the Society.

 The Jesuit Church, Pécs